selimslab/selimslab.github.io/_posts/2022-4-12-why-do-good.md

 <br>

-What is a worse punishment than degrading and corrupting your heart, one act at a time?
+Degrading and corrupting your heart, losing your integrity and peace of mind, one act at a time?
+Is it worth it?

-Would you be willing to compromise your integrity, your heart, and peace of mind for some mortal gain?

 Nasty people are neither healthy nor happy.
 And that’s probably a fair price

 <br>

-What is a better reward than to be a person of character?
-And we can be.
+Or we can choose to be a person of character.
 We can change our worst sides.
 We are able to change for the better.

 You don’t have to be the person you were yesterday